cerebris/jsonapi-resources/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Running Tests

+To run the tests for this project:

+- `rake test` or `bundle exec rake test`

+To run a single test:

+- `bundle exec ruby -I test test/controllers/controller_test.rb -n test_type_formatting`

 ## License

 Copyright 2014-2016 Cerebris Corporation.
 MIT License (see LICENSE for details).